FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 A count-based unit is a noun that represents a discrete number of items, events, or services.
 For example, a count-based unit can be used to represent the number of requests, instances, tokens, or connections.
 If the list of allow values does not cover a count-based unit, a provider may introduce a new noun representing a count-based unit.
 All nouns appearing in UsageUnit that are not listed in the allowed values table will be considered count-based units.

 Any new count-based units introduced MUST use a capitalization scheme that is consistent with the capitalization scheme used in the allowed values table.
-For example, if a provider introduces a new count-based unit "Thing", the capitalization scheme MUST be "Thing" and not "thing" or "Thing".
+For example, if a provider introduces a new count-based unit "Thing", the capitalization scheme MUST be "Thing" and not "thing" or "THING".

 ### Composite Units